The Egyptian Chair | Finn Juhl | 1949

 The chair was displayed for the first time in 1949 in Copenhagen at the Cabinetmakers’ Guild Exhibition alongside the acclaimed Chieftain Chair.
 Riding the wave of success from this particular exhibition, Finn Juhl experienced his international breakthrough and subsequently became known as the father of the famous Danish Modern design style.

-Many years later, Finn Juhl himself spoke about a visit at the Louvre Museum in Paris where he became so fascinated by an antique Egyptian chair, that he “stole” its construction when he designed his own Egyptian Chair.
+Many years later, Finn Juhl himself spoke about a visit to the Louvre Museum in Paris, where he became so fascinated by an antique Egyptian chair, that he “stole” its construction when he designed his own Egyptian Chair.